Should I purchase the Drake Cutlass Black or Misc Freelancer?

 Bounty Hunting - Cutlass Blue?

 The Cutlass Blue is labelled as Police ship.
 It even comes with cells for which to put away captives, criminal or otherwise.

-For small bounty hunting multi crew teams the Cutlass Black might offer a similar experience to the bounty hunter ship seen at the start of the Chronicles of Riddick film.
+For small bounty hunting multi crew teams the Cutlass Blue might offer a similar experience to the bounty hunter ship seen at the start of the Chronicles of Riddick film.

 Search & Rescue - Cutlass Red vs Freelancer?

 For those seeking to carry out Search & Rescue operations the Cutlass Red is the ambulance of the ‘verse.
 The Freelancer could, possibly, be equipped with medical equipment, however, we feel those looking for the ideal starting ship for Search & Rescue or small medical operations need to look no further than the Cutlass Red.

 From CIG: “The Cutlass Red converts the standard cargo hold into a well-equipped medical facility including an Autodoc.
 This starbound ambulance features the Nav-E7 Echo Transponder, a long range scanner, and a Secure Plus Docking Collar, making it ideal for search and rescue.”

 Starting Hangars and why you should care